Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Pressure Relief 4.8 Best of the group for shoulder/hip comfort in side sleeping.
+Pressure Relief 4.8 Best shoulder/hip comfort for side sleeping.

-Motion Isolation 4.8 Partner movement barely registered in our overnight trials.
+Motion Isolation 4.8 Partner movement stayed low in our trials.

-Edge Support 3.7 Fine for sitting briefly, less ideal for edge sleeping.
+Edge Support 3.7 Okay for sitting; weaker for edge sleeping.

-Durability 4.0 Thick foam build and zoning suggest solid long-term support retention.
+Durability 4.0 Thicker build suggests solid support retention.

-Overall 4.3 A pressure-relief specialist with strong quiet comfort and modest trade-offs.
+Overall 4.3 A pressure-relief standout with slower turning.

 iComfort Aveda 12" Memory Foam Medium